felippepuhle/felippepuhle/README.md

 # About Me

 Hello!
 My name is **Felippe Rodrigo Puhle**, I'm 29 years old and I live in São José do Cedro - Santa Catarina.
-I'm graduated in Internet Systems at UNISUL, and I'm a **full-stack developer** at [Horizon Four](https://horizonfour.com.br/).
+I'm graduated in Internet Systems at UNISUL, and I'm a **Software Engineer** at [HelloMD](https://hellomd.com/).

 I love to develop software with clean code, and I'm fictionalized to learn as many things that I can.
 I've been studying a lot to indulge this **thirst for knowledge**.
 Therefore, I love to pass on all the things that I've learned too.